 A novel of breathtaking sweep and emotional power that traces three hundred years in Ghana and along the way also becomes a truly great American novel.
 Extraordinary for its exquisite language, its implacable sorrow, its soaring beauty, and for its monumental portrait of the forces that shape families and nations, Homegoing heralds the arrival of a major new voice in contemporary fiction...Publication Date: June 7, 2016

-What It's About: In The Power the world is a recognisable place: there's a rich Nigerian kid who lounges around the family pool; a foster girl whose religious parents hide their true nature; a local American politician; a tough London girl from a tricky family.
-But something vital has changed, causing their lives to converge with devastating effect...Publication Date: October 27, 2016
+What It's About: In The Power the world is a recognizable place: There's a rich Nigerian boy who lounges around the family pool; a foster kid whose religious parents hide their true nature; an ambitious American politician; and a tough London girl from a tricky family.
+But then a vital new force takes root and flourishes, causing their lives to converge with devastating effect...Publication Date: October 27, 2016

 What It's About: In love we find out who we want to be.